marcellbarsony/notes/CCNA/3.0_IP_Connectivity/04_Classful_vs_Classless_routing.md

 ## Classful Routing

-- Classful Routing does not import subnet mask.
+- Classful Routing does not include subnet mask with the network in subnet advertisements.
+- Withing the same network, consistency of the subnet mask is assumed (same subnet mask for the entire network).
+- Subnet mask is same throughout, does not vary for all devices.
 - Subnet mask is provided after the route update.
-- Subnet mask is same throughout, does not vary for all devices.
 - [VLSM(Variable Length Subnet Mask)](https://www.geeksforgeeks.org/introduction-of-variable-length-subnet-mask-vlsm/) is not supported.
 - CIDR is not supported.